5 Behaviors of Leaders that do it the Hard Way

 Leadership in the local church is never easy, but there are specific behaviors that are relatively easy to avoid that will make your leadership journey so much more productive and enjoyable.

-These five behaviors may speak to you personally, or perhaps this will help you coach a staff member or a friend.
+One or two of these five behaviors may speak to you personally, or perhaps this will help you coach a staff member or a friend.

 1) Leaders that don’t listen.

-They lose touch with vital information.
+When we don’t listen we lose touch with vital information.
 When people don’t feel heard, they feel devalued.
 Soon there is a distance between the leader and his or her followers.
 In time that lack of connection will cost dearly.

-Listening is a skill, so it can be learned.
 In today’s fast paced, high tech culture, personal communication is more important than ever.
 It’s tough to be a good listener when you are under pressure and out of time, but learning to listen is nonetheless an essential skill for every good leader.

-2) Leaders that don’t trust.
+2) Leaders that don’t trust others.

 Trust may not come easily to you, but practice trusting God (Proverbs 3:4-6).
 Then focus on trusting the leaders closest to you, and in time extend your trust to others.